 Fisheries are a central component of the Blue Economy — a vision of a vibrant ocean and coastal areas that also fosters economic growth and sustainable livelihoods.
 A number of ocean and coastal nations around the world, most critically Small Island Developing States, but also including the European Union and larger coastal nations, are actively developing and promoting a Blue Economic growth agenda.

 What We Do

 The GEF promotes sustainable fishing practices and wider ecosystem stewardship on a regional level as well as through national investments that tie to regional commitments.
 Our investments support the move from exploited fisheries to more sustainable practices.
 At the same time, we improve management of national and shared seascapes to support the billions of people who depend on marine and coastal biodiversity for their livelihoods.

 The majority of GEF investments supporting fisheries management have been through the large marine ecosystem (LME) portfolio.
 The Global 66 LMEs support over 85 percent of global fish catch; investment in these LMEs is thus essential to address unsustainable fishing.
 In most of these projects, efforts are underway to ensure fishing efforts are at sustainable levels through approaches to gear, catch levels and/or closures.

-Traditional methods to catch shrimp are inefficient as fishers often end up with young fish, turtles and other by-catch.
+Traditional methods of catching shrimp are inefficient, as fishers often end up with young fish, turtles and other by-catch.
 Over 60 percent of shrimp is discarded, making it among the most environmentally damaging fisheries in the world.
 The GEF is working to address bycatch in the Latin America and Caribbean region in shrimp and bottom trawl fisheries.
 Almost all participating countries have tested the use of trawl nets, which make it easier and faster for fishers to process the shrimp.
 In Mexico, for example, more than 140 vessels using the new methods and reported both increased quantity and quality of shrimps.